 30 Hilarious Signs Your Cat Hates You

 Cats have a reputation for being mysterious and aloof.
-It’s hard to tell what they’re thinking, and you may wonder what their feelings are for you.
+It’s hard to tell what they’re thinking, and you may wonder what they think of you.
 You’d ask them straight out if you could, but there’s no guarantee they’d tell you the truth.

 If you suspect your cat’s feelings for you lean more toward the dark side, here are some signs that your cat secretly hates you.